Global System Change – A Whole System Approach to Addressing Covid-19 and Achieving the SDGs

 To illustrate, nature implicitly values current and future generations equally because it provides about equal resources to them.
 Time value of money violates natural law by saying that future generations are worth less than current ones.
 Obviously this must be changed.

 In nature, there are no externalities.
 All aspects implicitly are balanced and taken into account.
 But we allow businesses to externalize vast costs onto society.
-Like nature implicitly does, we must use full cost, whole system accounting to take all relevant tangible and intangible factors into account.
+As nature implicitly does, we must use full cost, whole system accounting to take all relevant tangible and intangible factors into account.

 Nature implicitly seeks balance and resilience.
 We myopically seek infinite growth in a finite system.
 Nature implicitly seeks to maximize individual and collective well-being.
 Our financial and economic systems seek to maximize the financial well-being of shareholders, and irrationally assume that this will maximize the well-being of all stakeholders.

 Nature produces no waste.
 But our grossly inefficient production and other processes produce massive amounts of waste.
 We churn through pristine nature and turn much of it into garbage.
 Nature equitably distributes resources.
 But our unjust, undemocratic systems concentrate massive amounts of wealth at the top of society.